The universal six-functor formalism: Stable motivic homotopy theory

 \section{Stable motivic homotopy theory}

-In this final section, we apply the results obtained in the previous sections to the context of main interest, and prove \Cref{thm:main-thm-presentable,thm:cosyprime} stated in the introduction.
+In this final section, we apply the results obtained in the previous sections to the context of main interest, and prove our main theorem stated in the introduction (as well as a more general version).
 For the reader's convenience, we start in \Cref{sec:summary} by summarizing the discussion up to this point, recall the notion of a coefficient system in \Cref{sec:CoSy}, and then prove our main theorem in \Cref{sec:main-thm}.